Harold Hunter Foundation: Education Initiatives

 The HHF programming has expanded beyond offering skate camp scholarships.
 The HHF now provides a spectrum of community programming and educational experiences geared towards underserved communities.

 Panels - HHF in the Classroom

-HHF brings skateboarding professionals including Chad Muska, Luis Tolentino, Rodney Smith, Steve Rodriguez, and others into classroom settings to speak to a range of audiences from school assemblies to selected mentee groups of talented skaters to students with behavioral issues.
+HHF brings skateboarding professionals including Chad Muska, Luis Tolentino, Rodney Smith, Steve Rodriguez, Donny Barley, and others into classroom settings to speak to a range of audiences from school assemblies to selected mentee groups of talented skaters to students with behavioral issues.

 KICKFLIP Digital Media Training Program

-The Kickflip Digital Media training program is a HHF initiative with an aim to train hard to teach youth digital media skills.
+The Kickflip Digital Media training program is an HHF initiative with the aim to train and teach youth digital media skills.

 International Service Skate Trips

 The Harold Hunter Foundation takes international service skate trips, bringing underprivileged American youth around the world to skate and do skate activism.

 Merchandise collaborations

-The Harold Hunter Foundation has collaborated with a spectrum of brands including HUF, Adidas, Zoo York, Nike, and others to make merchandise commemorating Harold Hunter with proceeds going to the foundation.
+The Harold Hunter Foundation has collaborated with a variety of brands including HUF, Adidas, Zoo York, Nike, and others to make merchandise commemorating Harold Hunter with proceeds going to the foundation.